amro/gibbon/README.markdown

     Gibbon.api_key = "your_api_key"
     Gibbon.lists

-You can also set the environment variable 'MC_API_KEY' and Gibbon will use it when you create an instance:
+You can also set the environment variable `MC_API_KEY` and Gibbon will use it when you create an instance:

     u = Gibbon.new